A/N: My favorite bromance: Danny and Don

 "My little lady is awake," said Danny as he set his plate down on the coffee table and picked up Lucy.
 She giggled as he lifted her high in the air and spun her around.
 He then set her back on the floor with some Cheerios to eat and turned to sit on the couch and start his own dinner.
 Just as he had gotten comfortable, he realized that he had forgotten to grab the drinks.
 Getting back up he grabbed a couple of cans of beer and poured them into the cups and brought them back over to the coffee table.
 He handed one to Don and then took a drink from his own cup.

-Turning up the volume they continued watching the game as they ate their dinner.
+Turning up the volume, they continued watching the game as they ate their dinner.
 They had just gotten to the halftime show when there was another knock at the door.
 Danny got up to answer it to find Brigitte at the door.
 She had been trying to make a cup of coffee, but as things were different in the United States, she was having difficulty getting the machine to work.
 She had brought the machine over and the two gentlemen spent the next couple of minutes explaining how it worked and what she needed to do to make the coffee.

 After Brigitte left, the two friends turned around to a scene that would have given a battle-trained drill sergeant a heart attack.
 Horrified at what he saw, Don also found some amusement in it, but he was definitely not going to point that out to Danny right now…or in the near future.
 Maybe some years down the road, they would look back on this moment and laugh about it.
 But not now.

 Little Lucy had pulled herself up to a standing position by the coffee table and had proceeded to inspect the items on the table.
 Seeing a couple of plastic cups, she had moved around to pick them up and had then decided to inspect the contents of them through a taste test.
-That's right; Lucy had had her first taste of alcohol.
+That's right; Lucy had had her first taste of alcohol at the ripe old age of thirteen months.
 She had actually dumped both cups all over her, so it was hard to determine exactly how much of it she had actually drunk.
 Danny had leapt over the couch and grabbed the cups out of her hands and lifted them out of reach.
 With nothing else to do now, both men stood there and stared down at Lucy to determine what the effects of the alcohol were going to be on her young body.
 As both of them had been caught up in the game they had been watching and then been distracted by the door, neither of them could recall how much beer had been left in their respective cups.

 Danny seemed to be on the verge of panic as he closely scrutinized Lucy's actions.
 Don was rather alarmed, but figured there wasn't much they could do about it now aside from trying to induce vomiting, which probably wouldn't be very good for a baby, much less easy to perform.